Softdrink117/esp-in-de/README.md

 #### Description

 This project is an attempt to make a real-time input display solution that can capture arcade hardware inputs (in JAMMA format) and produce an animated visualization that is usable as an OBS Browser Source for live streaming.
+It is inspired by https://github.com/wnka/arcadebuttons-node-pi, a similar project using a Raspberry Pi.

 It is **not** any of the following:

 - *A plug and play solution for console or PC controllers.*
   - Though they could be adapted to it, console and PC controllers use different standards and won't work without modification.
   - ESP In.
 De. relies on capturing digital signals from each button or lever microswitch.
 These signals can usually be tapped directly from a console controller PCB, but this is an advanced and unsupported use case.
-  - For PC users looking to visualize keyboard or USB controller inputs, there are already many excellent tools available *(PROVIDE A LINK HERE)*
+  - For PC users looking to visualize keyboard or USB controller inputs, there are already many excellent tools available *(for example, https://github.com/univrsal/input-overlay, https://gamepadviewer.com/#about, etc.)*
 - *A tool to capture inputs with 100% reliability.*
   - When connected to a good WiFi signal and in a normal home EMI (Electro-Magnetic Interference) environment, ESP In.
 De. actually does capture inputs with excellent accuracy.
 However, it uses WiFi connectivity, and uses a fast, but not guaranteed, network transport protocol (UDP WebSockets).
 Thus it cannot be relied upon for situations where every single input is critical.
 - *A tool to capture 'TAS'es or input recordings of arcade games.*